The best places to see azulejo tiles in Porto

 I think the best way to learn about azulejo tiles in Porto is to make some yourself!
 Brâmica has great workshops taught by people with over 20 years of experience.
 Not only will you be learning how to make azulejo tiles, but you will also learn about their history.

 This is a great place if you want to make a special gift for someone or if you want to make your own souvenir.
-This will make a great couple’s activity and it will even be a fun activity for kids.
+This is a great couple’s activity and it is even be a fun activity for kids.

 How to get there: take the subway to Marquês.
 Brâmica is a 9 minutes walking distance.